Generic Name: azilsartan (AY zil SAR tan)

 Edarbi (azilsartan) is an angiotensin II receptor antagonist.
-Edarbi keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.
+Azilsartan keeps blood vessels from narrowing, which lowers blood pressure and improves blood flow.

 Edarbi is used to treat high blood pressure (hypertension).

 Do not use Edarbi if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+Stop using this medicine and tell your doctor right away if you become pregnant.

-Before you take Edarbi, tell your doctor about all your other medical conditions and allergies.
+Before you take this medicine, tell your doctor about all your other medical conditions and allergies.
 Also make sure your doctor knows if you are pregnant or breast-feeding.
 In some cases, you may not be able to use Edarbi, or you may need a dose adjustment or special precautions.